Adopt a Git branching strategy

 Create branches to fix bugs from the release branch and merge them back into the release branch in a pull request.

-Bring over changes made in your release branch into your master branch to prevent regression in your code.
-Port your changes from your release branch into a new feature branch to bring them back into the master branch.
-Use cherry-picking instead of merging so that you have exact control over which commits are ported back to the master branch.
-Merging the feature branch into the master branch can bring over release-specific changes you don't want in the master branch.
+In this topic, we'll cover making changes in the release branch and porting them into mainline.
+Use cherry-picking instead of merging so that you have exact control over which commits are ported back to the main branch.
+Merging the feature branch into the main branch can bring over release-specific changes you don't want in the main branch.

-Update the master branch with a change made in the release branch with these steps:
+Update the main branch with a change made in the release branch with these steps:

-- Create a new feature branch off the master branch to port the changes.
+- Create a new feature branch off the main branch to port the changes.

 - Cherry-pick the changes from the release branch to your new feature branch.

-- Merge the feature branch back into the master branch in a second pull request.
+- Merge the feature branch back into the main branch in a second pull request.

-This release branch workflow keeps the pillars of the basic workflow intact: feature branches, pull requests, and a strong master branch that always has the latest version of the code.
+This release branch workflow keeps the pillars of the basic workflow intact: feature branches, pull requests, and a strong main branch that always has the latest version of the code.

 Why not use tags for releases?

-Other branching workflows use Git tags to mark a specific commits as a release.
-Tags are useful for marking points in your history as important, but tags introduce extra steps in your workflow that aren't necessary if you are using branches for your releases.
+Other branching workflows use Git tags to mark a specific commit as a release.
+Tags are useful for marking points in your history as important.
+Tags introduce extra steps in your workflow that aren't necessary if you're using branches for your releases.

 Tags are maintained and pushed separately from your commits.
 Team members can easily miss tagging a commit and then have to go back through the history afterwards to fix the tag.
 You can also forget the extra step to push the tag, leaving the next developer working from an older version of the code when supporting the release.